Tax on Sale of Foreign Securities

 Short-term Capital Gain

 Now, if the investor held the foreign securities for a period of 24 months or less than the same then the gain which is arising from the sale of such foreign securities shall be taxed under the head, ‘Income from Capital Gains’, as STCG or Short-term capital gains.
-The amount of gain derived shall be added to taxable total income of the assessee and the tax rate shall be applicable on the basis of the normal tax slab rates which would be applicable to the assessee.
-The STCG from sale of foreign securities shall be computed as below:
+The amount of gain derived shall be added to the taxable total income of the assessee, and the tax rate shall be applicable on the basis of the normal tax slab rates, which would be applicable to the assessee.
+The STCG from the sale of foreign securities shall be computed as below:

-Less: Expenditure that isspend wholly and exclusively in connected with such transfer
+Less: Expenditure that is spent wholly and exclusively in connection with such transfer

-Say, say, Mr. X brought foreign shares amounting to INR 10 Lakhs on 01.01.2019.
-The same was sold by him during the November 2020 for INR 15 Lakhs.
-As these securities were held by Mr. X for a period which is less than 24 months or 2 years, the gain or profit which is arising from the sale of the same is STCG and should be added to the total taxable income of the assessee and taxed at normal tax rate applicable to the assessee as per the Income Tax Slab.
+Mr. X brought foreign shares amounting to INR 10 Lakhs on 01.01.2019.
+He sold the same in November 2020 for INR 15 Lakhs.
+As Mr X held these securities for a period of less than 24 months or 2 years, the gain or profit arising from the sale of the same is STCG and should be added to the total taxable income of the assessee and taxed at the normal tax rate applicable to the assessee as per the Income Tax Slab.
 So,

 Less: Indexed Cost of acquisition = INR 10,00,000